Track3D

 Emerging Tools That Help Reduce Rework

-New techs are impacting productivity and predictability.
+New technology and recent digital tools for construction projects are elevating productivity and predictability.
 This allows the enhancement of the collaborative approach.

 • AI clash prediction to indicate problems sooner